 23 April is UNESCO International Day of the Book and also Shakespeare's date of birth and death.

 The name took its lead from the well-established and successful children's reading celebration in UK and Ireland called World Book Day.
-So as day is for children, then night is for adults and night is also when we traditionally think about celebrations.

 One in six adults struggles to read.
 Reading Ahead supports young people and adults who struggle with the written word or who don’t read for pleasure.
 Reading Groups for Everyone celebrates all the good things that happen when people come together to share reading and Reading Well supports people's health and wellbeing.
 Because everything changes when we read.